EffectOrientedProgramming/book/Chapters/03_Superpowers.md

     .orDie
 ```

-Once programs are defined in terms of Effects, we use operations from the Effect System to manage different aspects of unpredictability.
+Once programs are defined in terms of Effects, we use operations from the Effect System to add new functionality.
 Combining Effects with these operations feels like a superpower.
 The reason we call them "superpowers" is that the operations can be attached to **any** Effect.
 Operations can even be chained together.